Why David Gergen’s Legacy Matters Now More Than Ever

 Great Leaders Develop People Intentionally

-Triple crown leaders—ones who build excellent, ethical, and enduring organizations or teams—focus not just on recruiting great people but also developing them intentionally.
+Triple crown leaders—those who build excellent, ethical, and enduring organizations or teams—focus not just on recruiting great people but also developing them intentionally.
 They focus on developing people systematically and continually.
 Unfortunately, many leaders fail miserably when it comes to developing people.
 Most organizations leave development mostly up to individuals, acting on their own initiative, … Read more

 The Importance of Heart in Leadership